nlry150/Project-3_Week-1_BirginAndrew_EssemRyan/README.md

 It would be useful to set up a count structure.
 Additionaly, I would have a **for** loop that iterates through a specific domain in the list of domains, and add 1 to the value of domains if it isn't the exact same as the domain that it is being checked against.
 ###### Additional Comments on Approach:
 Counting variables for each step would have to be different in order to iterate them through the requirements mentioned in each step (use different variable names accordingly).

+## Updates
+### November 3rd, 2020

+We've made progress in successfully reading the "userlog" file properly, displaying every user's email address, time and date accessed, their login/logout activity and the server accessed.

+The process was fairly simple and it was nice to look use EC8 as reference because we utilized skills very similar to it.

+As it pertains with proceeding with the actual bulk of the project, we are sure we'll run into some difficulties.
+If and when we face any obstacles while conducting the project, we'll make sure to list them down.

+We havent started coding the rest of the project, however an update with obstacles faced will be coming very soon as this project involves lots of time and effort on it and it won't treat us very nicely if we worked on it due date to due date.